Thesis and Research Project

 Summary of Steps for Electronic Submission of Thesis and Research Project

-The goal of the Graduate School is to assist students in the successful completion and submission of the thesis or research project.
-To facilitate this process, it is strongly recommended students follow the thesis or research guide in composing the written document for submission to the Graduate Office.
+The goal of the Graduate School is to assist students in the successful completion and submission of the thesis, non-thesis, capstone or DNP project.
+To facilitate this process, it is strongly recommended students follow the appropriate guide in composing the written document for submission to the Graduate Office.
 A template is provided to reduce the change of serious formatting problems that can potentially delay the approval process.
 Before a student submits his/her electronic document to the Office of Graduate Studies for approval, the student must have completed a document review by his/her committee in the submission of an error free document.

-- Check the Thesis/Project Calendar for submission deadlines.
+- Check the Thesis/Project/Capstone Calendar for submission deadlines.

-- Compose your thesis/project in advance of the submission date to ensure adequate time for approval.
+- Compose your thesis/project/capstone in advance of the submission date to ensure adequate time for approval.

 - Schedule your defense date in a timely manner in order to make any changes recommended by your Thesis Committee.
 All committee members must participate in your examination.
 Master Committees must have at least three members.